medartus/Loa/README.md

       "longitude": -118.243685
     }
   },
-  "message": "You will find a map of restaurants in Los Angeles.", "results": [
+  "message": "You can find a selection of restaurants in Los Angeles. 🏨", "results": [
     {
       "name": "Howlin' Ray's",